Three Decades of Computing, Communities, and Critiques

 Because I work in a technical field, you will not enter far into this memoir until you discover some tech talk about things such as cloud computing.
 Many readers may throw down the book at that point, thinking “This is not for me,” or “This is going to be boring.”
 But please persevere.
 Yes, this book is for you, and I hope to persuade you how much weight the technical issues carry for our times.

-Closing the book: a spiral of advancing strategy
+Closing the book: A spiral of advancing strategy

-Parallels always intersect in the public sphere: activism
+Parallels always intersect in the public sphere: Activism

-Juggling on a ship that pitches and rolls: sponsors
+Juggling on a ship that pitches and rolls: Sponsors

-Thousands of hands to the tiller: writing as empowerment
+Thousands of hands to the tiller: Writing as empowerment

-Intellectual prosperity: writing and editing
+Intellectual prosperity: Writing and editing

-Drawing from the library stacks: free and open source
+Drawing from the library stacks: Free and open source

-Birds of a feather: conferences
+Birds of a feather: Conferences in free flight

-Opening the book: the life at O’Reilly
+Opening the book: The life at O’Reilly